Taxation LL.M. Scholarships and Fellowships

 Georgetown University Law Center/Council on State Taxation (COST) Graduate Fellowship in State and Local Taxation

-In conjunction with the Council on State Taxation (COST), the Law Center invites applications for two Fellowships in State and Local Taxation, one of the fastest-growing tax disciplines.
-Fellows receive a stipend (approximately $7,500) and a two-semester internship at COST.
+Fellowship Description: In conjunction with the Council on State Taxation (COST), the Law Center invites applications for fellowships in State and Local Taxation, one of the fastest-growing tax disciplines.
+A COST Fellow receives a $7,500 stipend for a two-semester internship at COST.
+A COST Fellow is expected to commit 15 hours per week to COST during the school year (excludes final exams) and COST will pay its fellows for any work in excess of 15 hours and for work conducted during winter break.
 Please note that the COST Fellowship may affect financial aid packages.
 Preference is given to full-time LL.M.
 (Taxation) students.
+Past COST fellows (post LL.M. program) obtained full-time tax positions with top accounting, consulting, law firms, and Fortune 500 company tax departments.

 KPMG Tax Scholarship